 The table below summarizes the GPIO and Analog to Digital Converter input positions on the header

-Device Settings page displayes the current firmware version, Device ID, Account Settings and Basic Network Settings.
-A logged in user can change and save the Device ID, User name, password and network settings.
+Device Settings page displays the current firmware version, Device ID, Account Settings and Basic Network Settings.
+A logged-in user can change and save the Device ID, User name, password and network settings.

-In the above image, firmware version is displayed as 00000008, default device ID 00000000, default user name and password as ‘admin’.
-The user can change and save the Device ID, User name and Password as explained in command set (Page No.19) or changing the appropriate field on this page and clicking on the save button on right side.
+In the above image, the firmware version is displayed as 00000008, default device ID 00000000, default user name and password as ‘admin’.
+The user can change and save the Device ID, User name and Password as explained in command set (Page No.19) or changing the appropriate field on this page and clicking on the save button on the right side.
 The user name and password can be reset to factory defaults via Factory Reset explained elsewhere in this document.
-The Basic Network Settings Shows the Device MAC address, Host Name and IP Address.
-The default host name and IP Address can also be changed according to the user wish.
+The Basic Network Settings Shows the Device MAC address, Host Name, and IP Address.
+The default hostname and IP Address can also be changed according to the user’s wish.
 After saving changes the board will reboot with the new network settings.

 9.Controlling the Module Through TELNET Interface